akanadocs/docs-test/ag/ims_policies/ims_scripting_support_pm72.md

 This policy works in the same manner as it does with the Network Director (see <a href="http://docs.akana.com/ag/policies/using_op_script_policy.htm">Using the Operational Script Policy 7.x</a>).

+## Policy Support

-The policy supports the majority of the same APIs that Network Director supports (see <a href="http://docs.akana.com/ag/assets/scriptDocs_pm72/index.html">Policy Manager 7.2 Scripting API</a>) with the exception of the following:
+The Operational Script Policy supports the majority of the same APIs that Network Director supports (see <a href="http://docs.akana.com/ag/assets/scriptDocs_pm72/index.html">Policy Manager 7.2 Scripting API</a>) with the following exceptions:

 * com.soa.message.script.Message.normalize()
 * com.soa.process.bpel.runtime.script package